raizen74/NestJS-microservices/README.md

 Swap persistence layer from **MongoDB + mongoose** to **MySQL + TypeORM** -> Branch `typeorm`

 Swap transport from TCP to **gRPC + Protocol Buffers**  --> Branch `grpc`

+**Apollo GraphQL gateway** calls the AUTH microservice passing the Authentication header with the JWT, grabs the returned user and injects it as user header in each graphQL request